opennextjs/opennextjs-aws/examples/app-router/README.md

 # App Router

-This project uses the App Router exclusively.
+This project uses the App Router exclusively...